-Each activity step may reference none or several when condition rules, as preconditions for a method, or transitions between the just-completed method and the next step.
+Each activity step can reference one or several When condition rules, as preconditions for a method, or transitions between the completed method and the next step.

-As a precondition, a condition rule determines whether the method in the activity step executes or skipped.
-Referenced in a transition, a condition determines what activity processing flows after completion of the current activity step.
+As a precondition, a When condition rule determines whether the method in the activity step runs or not.
+Referenced in a transition, a When condition determines what activity processing runs next after the completion of the current activity step.

-To execute a when condition rule in an expression or in the context of Java code, call the standard function callwhen() in the Pega-RULES Default library.
+To run a When condition rule in an expression or in the context of Java code, call the standard function callwhen() in the Pega-RULES Default library.

 You can view the generated Java code of a rule by clicking.
 You can use this code to debug your application or to examine how rules are implemented.